Choosing your engineering discipline

 Civil engineering is a broad subject and covers many topics including structures, foundations, water and the environment, and data and computing.
 Some degrees offer an element of specialisation alongside these topics.
 For example, architectural engineering has more of a focus on the design, construction and operation of buildings, whilst environmental engineering considers the management of environmental impacts like pollution and flooding.

-If you choose a career in civil engineering, you could be working across the globe to construct new sustainable buildings and transport systems, as well as adapting existing infrastructure to meet challenges such as population growth, climate change and natural disasters.
+If you choose a career in civil engineering, you could be working to construct new sustainable buildings and transport systems, as well as adapting existing infrastructure to meet challenges such as population growth, climate change and natural disasters.

 Electronic and electrical engineering

 Electrical and electronic engineers combine scientific concepts with creative design skills to develop efficient, powerful, and universal electrical products, applications, and systems.